systemallica/backend-go/README.md

     └── service.go
 ```

-The project follows some clear architecture principles that allow for a scalable and maintainable application.
+The project follows some clean architecture principles that allow for a scalable and maintainable application.
 The architecture is modular, with loosely coupled dependencies separated by domain.
 In the case of our application the only domain folder is `rides`.
 When the application grows we could have other domains such as `users` or `vehicles`.

 This `rides` domain folder contains the service, the use cases and the entity struct, so that this part of the application is loosely coupled(there are no shared components with other domain areas).
 This prevents cyclic dependencies and makes it easier to test the application.